jhollist/manuscriptPackage/README.md

 manuscriptPackage
 ====================

 This repository contains materials for using an R package to organize, provide access to data, and distribute a reproducible manuscript.
-Since it is structured as an R package all scripts can be save as functions \R, data stored in \data, and the manuscript stored as an R Markdown file in \vignettes.
+Since it is structured as an R package all scripts can be save as functions /R, data stored in /data, and the manuscript stored as an R Markdown file in /vignettes.
 See the manuscript.Rmd for an example of how to layout the document, including allowed YAML, tables and figures with captioning and references in a .bib file processed through pandoc.

 The current .latex template is a generic manuscript and could be used for draft versions of a manuscript or possible for pre-prints.
 In the future having additional .latex files for other journals (e.g. plos, JSS, etc.) that parse the YAML would be useful.
 Don't know if I will get around to that.